All Episodes

 We don't even have a full target.

-I went in there to buy an iPad and they had to go get it from like the the dungeon of the back of the store because it's so locked down.
+I went in there to buy an iPad and they had to go get it from like the dungeon of the back of the store because it's so locked down.

-It's just like it's a tablet.
+It's just a, it's a tablet.

 christian maxwell

-Because I'm really sweaty.
+Cause I'm really sweaty.

-Yeah, um, but that's become the norm.
+But that's become the norm.

 And I think that a lot of people don't realize that's how a lot of the city is living.